Divriği Great Mosque and Hospital: Restorations

 According to inscriptions, the complex was significantly restored multiple times between the 15th and 19th centuries.
 More restoration work was carried out in the 20th century to counteract material deterioration and structural problems.
 In 2010 another major restoration process was decided.
 After several years of preparation, restoration work began in 2015 when the first tender was held.
 The project halted and then resumed in 2017, but halted again in 2019 for financial reasons, though many stages of the process were already completed by then.
 A new tender was held in 2021 and in February 2022 work resumed on the last stages of the restoration process.
+The mosque was reopened to visitors in May 2024 after the project's completion.

 Architecture

 The building complex consists of a mosque which adjoins the hospital with which it shares its southern, qibla wall.
 A mausoleum is attached to the hospital.

 The mosque

 Exterior

 The main entrance to the mosque is on the northern side and is marked by a tall portal which is celebrated for the quality and density of its high-relief stone carving.
-An entrance on the western side may be from a later date as this façade of the mosque had collapsed and was rebuilt at a later date when it was also strengthened by a round buttress on the north-western corner.
+An entrance on the western side may be from a later date, as this façade of the mosque had collapsed and was rebuilt at a later date when it was also strengthened by a round buttress on the north-western corner.
 A third entrance to the mosque is located on the eastern façade.
 This entrance appears to have served as a royal entrance which gave access to the raised wooden platform in the southeastern corner of the mosque's interior, reserved for the ruler and his entourage.